 How do I switch broadband provider?

-The good news is that switching broadband provider should - in theory - be relatively straightforward.
-However, you need to remember there are three main types of broadband - ADSL/fibre, cable and mobile broadband - and it's a different story for each one.
+The good news is switching broadband provider should - and usually is - relatively straightforward.
+However, you need to remember there are three main types of broadband (ADSL/fibre, cable and mobile broadband) and it's a different story for each one.

 - Mobile broadband: This is all about convenience.
 You use the same signal that mobile phones work on, generally via a wireless device small enough to fit in your pocket.
 Mobile broadband is portable, so you can use it anywhere you go - as long as there is a signal from your network provider.
 And here is the downside - mobile broadband tends to be slower than other types of broadband, with a much higher chance of signal drop-out and smaller download limits.
 You need a good 3G or 4G signal to be able to use mobile broadband, so be sure to do a postcode check before committing.

 - ADSL & fibre: Using the BT Openreach network of telephone exchanges, these services have good coverage across the UK and offer everything from broadband and telephone lines to television services.
 While the infrastructure is powered by BT Openreach, many broadband providers use these exchanges; often with their own network technology.
 The most popular examples are Sky, TalkTalk and of course BT itself.
 There is a vast range of quality though and it's a bit of a postcode lottery - use our postcode checker before getting too excited about a particular deal!
 An ADSL or fibre connection is limited to your home, so unlike mobile broadband you can't take it with you.
 This is the most common form of UK broadband (excluding smartphones).